How Much Weed Can One Plant Produce?

 8. Grow Fewer Cannabis Plants At a Time for Higher Marijuana Yield

-This strategy allows you to maximize yields through stress training and SCROG because your plants stretch out horizontally over a large distance.
+This strategy allows you to maximize yields through stress training and SCROG because your plants stretch horizontally over a large distance.
 It also allows maximum light penetration and consistent airflow.

 9. Re-Vegging for a Second Harvest

-Re-vegging plants require small amounts of vegging nutrients and an 18-hour light cycle.
+Re-veging plants require small amounts of vegging nutrients and an 18-hour light cycle.

-New foliage will develop after 4-6 weeks and you can apply stress training to the new branches to maximize yields.
+New foliage will develop after 4-6 weeks, and you can apply stress training to the new branches to maximize yields.

 Final Thoughts